-Shoulder replacement is an effective surgical procedure for treating severe pain and stiffness that often results at the end stage shoulder arthritis or a diseased shoulder joint or joint deterioration.
-The main aim of total shoulder replacement surgery is pain relief and restoring the motion, strength and smooth functioning of shoulders.
+Shoulder replacement is an effective surgical procedure for treating severe shoulder pain and stiffness that often results at the end stage shoulder arthritis or a diseased shoulder joint or joint deterioration.
+The main aim of total shoulder replacement surgery is pain recovery and restoring the motion, strength and smooth functioning of shoulders.
 The surgery involves replacing the round end of your arm bone (humeral head) with a metal ball and putting a new smooth plastic surface on the socket part (glenoid).
 A Partial shoulder replacement requires replacement of the ball components only.

 Total shoulder replacement requires an open surgery.
 The surgeon makes an incision along the front shoulder and upper arm.
 The top of your arm bone (humeral head) is removed and the artificial metal head and stem are cemented into place.
 Then socket part of the shoulder is replaced with a smooth plastic shell.
 After that surgeon closes the incision with staples or sutures and places a bandage over your wound.